zhanglab/psamm/docs/tutorial/import_export.rst

 reactions including an ID for the reaction, the compartment for the reaction, and lower and upper flux bounds for the reaction.
 In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the media file.
+This can be seen with the example above where the upper limits are not set since they should just be the default limit of 1000.

 Model Format Customization